 To begin with, we focus on behavior.
 Behavioral issues tend to be at the root of most teen problems.
 By addressing mental health challenges and halting substance use, negative behaviors are greatly reduced.
 The ultimate goal is to shift negative behaviors into positive ones.
-Such positive behaviors can help your teen and your family as a whole.
-For example, channeling the negative behavior of abusing drugs and/or alcohol into positive behaviors like healthy physical activities.
+Such positive behaviors and encouraging positive behavior can help your teen and your family as a whole.
+For example, channeling the negative behavior of abusing drugs and/or alcohol into positive behaviors like healthy, physical activities.

 By promoting positive behaviors, the staff at Newport Academy is able to help clients improve their academics.
 The positive behaviors lead to greater focus.
 Indeed, we favor a healthy work ethic based in self-reward.
 When academic achievement connects to self-esteem and positive self-image, clients are motivated to do better in school.

 From past experience, we know our treatment goals can lead to improvements in family life.
 The positive behaviors learned by clients lead to greater self-awareness and tolerance.
 The old negative behaviors that led to family tension are replaced by new positive behaviors that promote understanding and support.
 As clients learn to respect themselves, they demonstrate greater respect for their families.
 Such respect is sustainable.
 Indeed, our program statistics reveals this to be true.

 Clients experience significant decreases in feelings of teen depression, stress, and anxiety during treatment.
 These levels continue to decrease for three to six months upon discharge from the program.